EmmaHetrick/EmmaHetrick.github.io/about.md

 ### More Information

 I study English and history.
+I have a dog.

 ### Contact me